Updated – June/2020, Originally Written in 2018.

 While some of them have had tremendous success in the country, others have not been so lucky, like the LeEco, Coolpad, Gionee, and Meizu.

-More Chinese Brands Are Coming to India in 2019 and 2020
+More Chinese Brands Are Coming to India in 2020

 India is the world’s second-largest smartphone market that makes it attractive for brands looking for expansion.